PRs are something that every lifter should know about. It determines if you’re training for a specific purpose or you’re just working out to “be fit.”

-Obviously, there are different personal records depending on the type of training you’re doing.
+There are different personal records depending on the type of workout you want to do.

 I’ll go more into depth on each of these Personal Records now!

-Which is why strength training is one of the most important things you can do to improve your overall fitness levels.
+This is why strength training is one of the most important things to improve your overall fitness levels.

 1RM – ONE REP MAX